 Notice here the difference between the planning stage and the implementation stage.
 In the planning stage, you are simply forming the plan.
 No action has begun yet, The implementation stage is where you act on that specific plan.

 Similarly, when we take this back into nursing, this is where we implement our plan for our patient.
 As the action portion of the process, this is where our plans are carried out.
-This is the step where we actually intervene to help them, like physically giving drugs, educate, monitor, etc. Now we are moving forward with care.
+Implementation is the step where we finally intervene to help them, like physically giving drugs, educate, monitor, etc. Now we are moving forward with care.
 After this step, we must evaluate the outcome.

 As the final step, you are done carrying out your plan, and here’s where you are waiting anxiously at the computer store, and the person helping you comes out to tell you, “Well my friend, it’s your lucky day.
 It was almost too late, but we saved your computer and it works like it’s brand new again.
 Now, remember, keep liquids far away!”

 If goals were not met with the health of the patient, we need to reassess and begin the process over, noting why the goals weren’t met, and make changes to the new plan of care to make sure new goals will be completed, in order to accomplish the health goals of patient care.

 The nursing process is very relevant in nursing exams, as well as the NCLEX®.
 Have you ever been stuck on a question in a test, wondering which answer to choose because they all look correct?
 Well, a good tip to keep in mind is that many exam questions are actually just asking you to identify a part of the nursing process!